Why Edmonton Lights, camera, Edmonton: Shining a light on local film and television

 Reel beauty

 In fact, film permits are free from the City of Edmonton.
-There’s also a competitive Alberta Film and Television Tax Credit.
+There’s also a competitive Alberta Film and Television Tax Credit(external link).
 Productions can apply for a 22 or 30 percent tax credit rate.

 “I’ve been lucky as a cinematographer to travel the world and see some pretty amazing cities—St. Petersburg, Santiago, Shanghai, Tokyo, New York,” says Wolfert, director of SpiderMable.